 When Travel + Leisure named Boulder one of five of “America’s Best Towns for July 4th” two years in a row, we could only nod in agreement.
-In early July, it’s easy to love Boulder’s combination of fresh air, beautiful outdoors, great patio restaurants, 20+ breweries on the Boulder Beer Trail, and some pretty big Fourth of July events.
+In early July, it’s easy to love Boulder’s combination of fresh air, beautiful outdoors, great patio restaurants, 22 breweries, and great Fourth of July events.

-Photo credits, from top: Hannah/Flickr Creative Commons; Patrick Kelley; Jerome Brunet/ZUMA Wire/Alamy Live News; City of Boulder; Denise Chambers/Boulder CVB.
+Photo credits, from top: Hannah/Flickr Creative Commons; Patrick Kelley; Jerome Brunet/ZUMA Wire/Alamy Live News; City of Boulder; Denise Chambers/Boulder CVB; University of Colorado.